basham/rivet-icons-webpack-react/README.md

 }
 ```

 Add a `start` script to run a development environment with [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/).
 This builds the icon set before starting the server.
-But it doesn't delete the out folder, since it doesn't use it (unlike the `build` script).
+It doesn't delete the out folder, since it doesn't use it (unlike the `build` script).

 ```json
 {